 This home away from Rome has been dishing out New-York style Italian since the '90s.
 Count on red sauce staples and quality pizza from this family-run establishment.

 Owner and Naples, Italy, native Daniela Marcone is at the helm of Andiamo, an unassuming strip-mall spot where the focus isn't on keeping trend with the hip eateries of downtown and East Austin, but serving locals her authentic and tasty family recipes.
 And she's doing something right -- this place is always full of regulars, who rave about the linguine cozze e calamari, served with calamari, black mussels, fresh tomato, and a light but spicy white wine sauce.
 Vegetarians will be more than satisfied here, too, especially with options like pumpkin ravioli.

-House-made charcuterie, fermented mushrooms, and unorthodox shapes of pasta -- the craftsmanship at L'Oca D'Oro (aka The Golden Goose) simply can't be beat.
-In an airy, contemporary space with ample seating and a full-service, wrap-around bar, pasta dishes like rabbit canneloni and black pepper tagliatelle provide unique flavor with the comfort of Italian familiarity, alongside other mains like grilled scallops and porchetta.
+With food proffer like house-made charcuterie, fermented mushrooms, and unorthodox pasta shapes, the craftsmanship at L'Oca D'Oro (aka The Golden Goose) can't be beat.
+The restaurant lives in an airy, contemporary space, and is home to ample seating and a full-service, wrap-around bar.
+Pasta dishes like rabbit canneloni and black pepper tagliatelle provide unique flavor with the comfort of Italian familiarity, alongside other Italian inflections like pork Milanesa and mushroom lasagna.